Date Range Filter Overview

 In the Meta Field box write a Title, paste the Name/ID (for us it will be “date-”), and in the Type section select “Date”.
 After that, click on the “Add Post Type” button.

-The next step is to copy the Name/ID “date-” from your Meta Field and paste it in the Query Variable field in the Smart Filters that you were creating.
+The next step is to copy the Name/ID “date-” from your Meta Field and paste it into the Query Variable field in the Smart Filters that you were creating.

 First of all, you have to create a posts grid that will be sorted by your filter.
 The best way to display posts is to create a Listing Grid using the JetEngine plugin.
 If you need a hint – get through our Listing Grid creation tutorial.